-A while back, we did a very in-depth look at the top brands of emergency food.
-We looked at nutrition, shelf life, packaging, quality, cooking method, convenience, cost, and taste (because you shouldn’t have to eat tasteless crap just because SHTF!).
+A while back, we did a very in-depth look at the top emergency food brands.
+We looked at nutrition, shelf life, packaging, quality, cooking method, convenience, cost, and taste (because you shouldn’t have to eat tasteless crap just because of SHTF!).

 One thing we didn’t look at in that post was gluten-free survival foods.
 Since so many people have gluten allergies, I thought it was time to address that here.